-The CSWP is well recognised in the USA, and seems to be getting a bit more traction in the UK of late.
+The CSWP is well recognised in the USA, and is fast gaining traction in the UK.
 We have seen some employers specifying this as a requirement now on job postings, so why is it important?
 Firstly, it shows that you can use the software to a good level – this exam is fairly taxing for the general SOLIDWORKS user, and they are structured in such a way that you need to build a good model with design intent included from the start.
 Secondly, if you have the CSWP and another candidate doesn’t, then you stand out.
 In today’s job market, it is important to have an edge, and the CSWP or similar can give you that edge.
-To give you an idea of what a differentiation the CSWP and CSWE can be on your CV, there are 4450 CSWPs in the UK, and 472 CSWEs.
+To give you an idea of what a differentiation the CSWP and CSWE can be on your CV, there are 123,837 CSWPs and 4384 CSWEs worldwide.

 Innova Systems’ Technical Manager, Ed Hawkins said:

 “When I first started learning SOLIDWORKS, I found the certification exams to be a really good challenge and a great way to develop your speed (as they are timed) in the software.
 They also gave me a desire to learn more about different areas, too.
 The CSWE (Certified SOLIDWORKS Expert) exam requires you to have passed 4 out of 5 specific area exams.
 So if you want to get to this level, you will need to know more about different areas of the software.
 These areas may not be relevant to your current job role, or any future career aspirations you have, but I have always found that many areas of SOLIDWORKS functionality can cross over and become relevant in ways you never thought possible”.